Association

 10.Clinical Trial Promotion Study Group

-Clinical Trial Promotion Study Group collects issues related to clinical trials from member companies and hold active opinion exchange meetings to find concrete solutions for these issues that match the actual conditions of clinical trials.
-The results of these activities are communicated to member companies.
-The results obtained through these opinion exchange meetings that can be shared among member companies are also compiled into publications.
+Clinical Trial Promotion Study Group collects issues related to clinical trials from member companies and holds active opinion exchange meetings to find concrete solutions for these issues that match the actual conditions of clinical trials.
+The members can bring back the outcomes of these activities to their companies.

 - Promotion of Working Group Activity